-Ombudsman separating the truth from the myth
+Ombudsman separating the truth from the misconceptions

 Alternative Dispute Resolution providers which include ombudsmen, provide services for business and consumers.
 When you can’t get your complaint resolved and the trader is a member of a scheme you can take your complaint to an ADR provider.
 Alternative Dispute Resolution: What it all means